SMFOSS/flunc/README.txt

  ``testgentotwill recorded.html > twillscript.twill``

 Of course, you can still write tests manually.
-The individual tests are themselves twill scripts.

 Running tests
 =============